Greh/Bachelor-Chow/After-Five/ginger-and-whiskey.md

 * Chuncho
 * Krangostura
 * Lavender
-These are the bitters that don not work well with rye whiskey and sweet ginger berr:
+These are the bitters that don not work well with rye whiskey and sweet ginger beer:
-* blood orange biters
+* blood orange bitters
 * grapefruit bitters
 * teapot bitters